 College is a big deal.
 You spend four years of your life there, learning and making memories.
 Therefore, you need to find a school that feels perfect.
 Scheduling visits will give you an early glimpse of campus life and gives you a better feel of what you are looking for.
 It seriously makes it easier to pick schools when filling out applications.

-There you have it!
-Five little tricks to help you get a head start on college applications.
+There you have it...five little tricks to help you get a head start on your college applications now so you can stand out later.
 Let’s hope they help!
-And you can find even more application advice in our College Admission section.
+Still feeling lost?
+You can find even more application advice in our College Admission section!